repo-helper/whey/doc-source/configuration.rst

 	**Type**: :toml:`String`

-	A summary description of the project.
+	A short summary description of the project.

+	A longer description can be provided as :conf:`readme`.

 	:bold-title:`Example:`